 Mark the following additional features on the FOP map if they are present in the FOP area:

 The location and boundaries of the FOP area, if this is different from the PNF PVP area

 Forest types (according to the 'Broad forest types' listed in the Code Table A)

 Heathland

 Rocky outcrops

 Cliffs, caves, tunnels and disused mine shafts (excluding open pits less than 3 m deep)

 Aboriginal objects or places

 Listed heritage sites

 Dispersible and highly erodible soils

 New and existing roads

 New and existing drainage feature crossings

-Log dumps (referred to in the Code as 'log landings')
+Log dumps

 Portable mill sites

-Site evidence of listed threatened species, if you find this during the forest operations.
+Site evidence of listed threatened species, if you find this as you prepare the FOP or during forest operations.
+(See page 18 of this FOP template for more information.)

 Before you mark roads or crossings on the map, refer to section 5.1 of this FOP template.
 The names and numbers you use on the map should be the same as the names and numbers you use in the tables.

 also need to mark the following features on the FOP map.
-Check the sketch map that DECCW sent you art of the PVP application process - this may show indicative locations for these features:
+Check the sketch map that OEH sent you as of the PVP application process - this may show indicative locations for these features:

 Wetlands

-Steep slopes

 Areas of existing mass movement